 10. Storyline Online

-This website has a library of videos, featuring actors reading the books out along with illustrations.
+This website has a library of videos, featuring actors reading the books out loud, along with illustrations.
 You can view them for free with their links to YouTube, Vimeo, and SchoolTube, or buy the book for download.
 Readers include James Earl Jones, Viola Davis, Betty White, and more.

 Do you have any favorite resources not included in the list?
 Share them in the comments!